reportportal/agent-js-cucumber/README.md

   L package.json
 ```

-### Note
+#### Note

 Protractor and Cucumber have their own **timeouts** .
 When protractror start main process that lauches cucumber it would have different timeouts if there not the same they would wait for scripts different time.
 If cucumbers's timeout less then protractor's it would through wrong exeption.
-For example if page that has been loaded and hasn't got angular, the next error would be thrown : `javascript Error: function timed out after 10000 milliseconds . . .` .
+For example if page that has been loaded and hasn't got angular, the next error would be thrown : `Error: function timed out after 10000 milliseconds . . .` .
 Instead of protractor's :
-`javascript Error: Error while running testForAngular: asynchronous script timeout: result was not received in 4 seconds . . .` .
+`Error: Error while running testForAngular: asynchronous script timeout: result was not received in 4 seconds . . .` .
 So it must be handled manually by setting cucumbers's timeout greater then protractor's is at the hooks.js.
-For example if you set up protractor's timeout 9000 miliseconds , so cucumber must be at least 1 second greater = 10000 miliseconds . example could example :
+For example if you set up protractor's timeout 9000 miliseconds , so cucumber must be at least 1 second greater = 10000 miliseconds.
+Example :

 ```javascript
 var { setDefaultTimeout } = require('cucumber');